What is the best benchtop sandblast cabinet?

 Did you know?

 It’s not just the cabinet size that is important?
 It’s the footprint of the sandblast cabinet too!
 Think about it.
 If you are looking at a new home appliance, say a refrigerator, you’re going to have to make sure the new fridge fits.
 Also, you will think about how much that new refrigerator can hold inside.
-Unlike a refrigerator, a sandblast cabinet won’t keep your food cold.
+Unlike a refrigerator, a sandblast cabinet won’t keep your food cold!
 But, you do need to think about the amount of space the cabinet needs as well what you will put inside the cabinet.

 If you are looking for a large sandblast cabinet, we have those too.
 Read about them here.
 For now, we are focused on a benchtop sandblast cabinet.
 The very word benchtop makes you think about something that sits on top of a tool bench.
 In fact, that’s exactly right!
 The footprint of the unit is important because you need a place to put the cabinet.
 And, not just any place either.

 You need to think about where your air compressor will be and how high the bench is.
 For the compressor, you’ll need to make sure your air supply hose can reach the cabinet.
 For benchtop height, make sure you consider whether you are standing or sitting when using the cabinet.
+Because you will be reaching into the blasting cabinet and looking down into the unit you must consider your comfort too.

 Abrasive Media Options